isomerase/isomerase.github.io/projects.md

 ## Volunteering, Activism, Organizing

 - I organized and led a protest against Congress's plans to end the Internet's decentralized nature.
 Downtown Seattle, December 2014.
-- I spent a month and a half volunteering on Mota Lava, Vanuatu.
+- I spent a month and a half volunteering full-time on Mota Lava, Vanuatu.
 I was helping communities be more resilient by teaching them to make virgin coconut oil and facilitating business deals.
 I gave various lectures at the local school and helped get paint for the local church.
 - I've volunteered on various organic farms and intentional communities, including the [Awaawaroa Bay Eco Village](https://www.facebook.com/awaawaroabay) and [Wilderland Trust](https://www.facebook.com/WilderlandTrust/), and various other WWOOF and HelpX hosts.
+- I was a full-time volunteer for a community science project monitorizing how the worlds largest LPG processing center would affect the world's largest Humpack whale calving area near James Price Point, Australia.
 - I've been part of the [Couchsurfing](couchsurfing.org) community since 2011 ([profile](https://www.couchsurfing.com/people/rovingrichard)).
 - I have been a Wikipedia editor since 2008 ([profile](https://en.wikipedia.org/wiki/User:Richard.decal)).